csiro-data-school/Intro-to-APIs/_episodes/05-API queries in python.md

 >{: .solution}
 {: .challenge}

->## Let’s retrieve some information on asteroids
+>## Let’s retrieve some information on asteroids {#challenge-exercise}
-> Use the NASA API to check which potentially hazardous asteroids are approaching Earth in March 2024
+> Use the [NASA API](https://api.nasa.gov) to check which potentially hazardous asteroids are approaching Earth in March 2024
 >>## Solution
 >>```python
 >>import requests